top of page

 DO INDIAN TRIBES HAVE DIFFERENT RIGHTS OR PRIVILEGES FROM NON-NATIVE AMERICANS?

 Land is essential for tribes in order for them to function as governments.
-Tribes need trust lands so that they can provide governmental services for their members, such as housing, health care, education, economic development, and also to protect historic, cultural and religious ties to land.
+Tribes need trust lands so that they can provide governmental services for their members, such as housing, health care, education, economic development, and also to protect their historic, cultural and religious ties to land.

 Once tribal lands are taken into federal trust, the land is subject to federal and tribal laws rather than local land use restrictions, zoning ordinances or taxing authority.
 Tribes are free to enter into memorandums of understanding or other legal agreements with local and state governments regarding the actions of the Tribe.
+Crimes committed on reservation lands in California are however under jurisdiction of local authorities.

-HOW WAS LYTTON RANCHERIA FORMED?
+HOW WAS THE LYTTON RANCHERIA FORMED?

 The Lytton Rancheria is a federally recognized Pomo Indian Tribe from Sonoma County whose ancestors were devastated by the Gold Rush and hostile State & Federal policies towards Indians in the 19th century.
 By the early 1900s, many Indians and tribes from the area that now makes up Sonoma County were poverty-stricken, landless and homeless.
-Congress therefore enacted appropriation legislation to allow the purchase of lands for many of these Indians and tribes.
-Lytton Rancheria was one such tribe that received reservation lands from these purchases, located in the Alexander Valley of Sonoma County.
+Congress therefore enacted legislation to allow the purchase of lands for some of these Indians and tribes.
+The Lytton Rancheria was one such tribe that received reservation lands from these purchases, located in the Alexander Valley of Sonoma County.
 The Tribe resided and flourished on the land, sustaining itself through farming and ranching.

 WHAT IS THE CALIFORNIA RANCHERIA TERMINATION ACT OF 1958?